Bell P-39 Airacobra: Soviet Union

-The United States did not supply M80 armor-piercing rounds for the autocannons of Soviet P-39s—instead, the Soviets received 1,232,991 M54 high-explosive rounds, which they used primarily for air-to-air combat and against soft ground targets.
-The VVS did not use the P-39 for tank-busting duties.

-A total of 4,719 P-39s were sent to the Soviet Union, accounting for more than one-third of all U.S. and UK-supplied fighter aircraft in the VVS, and nearly half of all P-39 production.
 Soviet Airacobra losses totalled 1,030 aircraft (49 in 1942, 305 in 1943, 486 in 1944 and 190 in 1945).

 Airacobras served with the Soviet Air Forces as late as 1949, when two regiments were operating as part of the 16th Guards Fighter Aviation Division in the Belomorsky Military District.

 Australia

-A total of 23 re-conditioned Airacobras, on loan from the U.S. Fifth Air Force (5 AF), were used by the Royal Australian Air Force (RAAF) as a stop-gap interceptor in rear areas.
+A total of 23 re-conditioned Airacobras, on loan from the US Fifth Air Force (5 AF), were used by the Royal Australian Air Force (RAAF) as a stop-gap interceptor in rear areas.
 The aircraft were assigned the RAAF serial prefix A53.

 In the early months of the Pacific War, the RAAF was able to obtain only enough Curtiss Kittyhawks to equip three squadrons, destined for front-line duties in New Guinea. and – in the face of increasing Japanese air raids on towns in northern Australia – was forced to rely on the P-40, P-39, and P-400 units of 5 AF for the defence of areas such as Darwin.
 During mid-1942, USAAF P-39 units in Australia and New Guinea began to receive brand new P-39Ds.
 Consequently, P-39s that had been repaired in Australian workshops were loaned by 5 AF to the RAAF.
 In July, seven P-39Fs arrived at 24 Squadron, in RAAF Bankstown in Sydney.
 In August, seven P-39Ds were received by No. 23 Squadron RAAF at Lowood Airfield, near Brisbane.
 Both squadrons also operated other types, such as the CAC Wirraway armed trainer.
 Neither squadron received a full complement of Airacobras or saw combat with them.
 From early 1943, the air defence role was filled by a wing of Spitfires.

 Both 23 and 24 Squadron converted to the Vultee Vengeance dive bomber in mid-1943, their P-39s transferred to two newly formed fighter squadrons: No. 82 (augmenting P-40s, still in short supply) at Bankstown and No. 83 (as it awaited the Australian-designed CAC Boomerang) in Strathpine, near Brisbane.
 After serving with these squadrons for a few months, the remaining Airacobras were returned to the USAAF and the RAAF ceased to operate the type.